abrxeth/token/README.md

 -----

-# 1.2 Adding Token to the Metamask App.
+# 1.2 Adding Token to the Metamask App

 Metamask is a simple Google Chrome App, which is available [here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn)